software-challenge/player_python/docs/index.rst

 intelligence that plays and competes against other opponents in an annually changing game.

-   This year it is the game `Hey, danke für den
+   This year it is the game `Hey, danke fuer den Fisch! <https://docs.software-challenge.de/spiele/penguins>`__.
-   Fisch! <https://docs.software-challenge.de/spiele/penguins>`__.

 Installation